 The Ford Foundation produces a discussion paper — Communities and Neighborhoods: A Possible Private Sector Initiative for the 1980s — that calls for creation of a new organization to support the revitalization activities of 50–100 capable community groups.
 LISC is founded in December 1979.

-LISC is formally announced on May 23, with a $10 million capital pool from the Ford Foundation, Aetna Life & Casualty, Atlantic Richfield, Continental Illinois Bank, International Harvester, Levi Strauss & Co., and Prudential Insurance Co.
+LISC is formally announced on May 23, with a $10 million capital pool from the Ford Foundation, Aetna Life & Casualty, Atlantic Richfield, The Charles Stewart Mott Foundation, Continental Illinois Bank, International Harvester, Levi Strauss & Co., and Prudential Insurance Co.
 Mike Sviridoff becomes LISC's first president and Robert D. Lilley, retired president of AT&T, becomes Chairman.

 In collaboration with local organizations, LISC far exceeds its initial goals, assisting 133 community development groups in 59 localities in 28 states and committing in excess of $10 million in loans, guarantees and grants.
 LISC establishes its first "areas of concentration" in the South Bronx, Boston, and Chicago bringing an on-the-ground presence to LISC's work.